6.10.94-stable

 }

-this minimal code snippet already define a server (–user=1 deactivate security, more on this later)
+This minimal code snippet already define a server (–user=1 deactivate security, more on this later)

 greycat serve --user=1